-- Response to SIP OPTIONS queries. - Incoming PSTN calls to various phone types including H.323, SIP, digital, and analog telephones at the enterprise.
+- Incoming PSTN calls to various phone types including H.323, SIP, digital, and analog telephones at the enterprise.
 All inbound PSTN calls were routed to the enterprise across the SIP trunk from the service provider. - Outgoing PSTN calls from various phone types including H.323, SIP, digital, and analog telephones at the enterprise.
-All outbound PSTN calls were routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound PSTN calls to/from softphones.
-Two Avaya soft phones were used in testing: Avaya one-X® Communicator (1XC) and Avaya Flare® Experience for Windows.
-1XC supports two work modes (Computer and Other Phone).
-Each supported mode was tested.
-1XC also supports two Voice over IP (VoIP) protocols: H.323 and SIP.
-Both protocols were tested.
-Avaya Flare® Experience for Windows was used in testing as a simple SIP endpoint for basic inbound/outbound calls. - SIP transport using UDP, TCP or TLS as supported.
+All outbound PSTN calls were routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator (soft client).
+Avaya one-X® Communicator can place calls from the local computer or control a separate physical phone.
+Both of these modes were tested. - Various call types including: local, long distance, international, outbound/inbound toll-free. - G.711MU, G.711A and G.729A codecs. - DTMF transmission using RFC 2833.

-- Direct IP-to-IP Media (also known as "Shuffling") over a SIP Trunk.
-Direct IP-to-IP Media allows Communication Manager to reconfigure the RTP path after call establishment directly between the Avaya phones and the Avaya SBCE releasing media processing resources on the Avaya Media Gateway. - Various call types including: local, long distance, international, outbound toll-free. - Codec G729, G.711A. - DTMF transmission using RFC 2833. - Caller ID presentation and Caller ID restriction. - Response to incomplete call attempts and trunk errors. - Voicemail navigation for inbound and outbound calls. - User features such as hold and resume, internal call forwarding, transfer, and conference. - Off-net call transfer, conference, off-net call forwarding, forwarding to Avaya Aura® Messaging and EC500 mobility (extension to cellular). - Use SIP RE-INVITE for call transfer. - Use Diversion Header for call forward. - Call Center scenarios. - Fax T.38.
+- Caller ID presentation and Caller ID restriction. - Response to incomplete call attempts and trunk errors. - Voicemail navigation for inbound and outbound calls. - User features such as hold and resume, internal call forwarding, transfer, and conference. - Off-net call transfer, conference, forwarding and enterprise mobility (extension to cellular). - T.38 Fax with fallback to G.711. - Contact Center.